 What drives me to paint is a sense of impermanence and a belief that there is no better way to be in the present moment than through art, either by creating it or experiencing it.

 Initially, I pursued psychology and was fortunate to co-author a couple of books with past APA President, Dr. Philip Zimbardo.
-His decades of research on how external variables can influence human behavior greatly impacted the lens through which I see the world.
+His decades of research on human behavior greatly impacted the lens through which I see the world.
 Thus, the pursuit of both truth and balance has driven my writing and research as much as it has influenced my artwork.

 1920 13th St, Suite B1